 His death caused outrage locally and abroad.

 “Steve Biko fought white supremacy and was equally disturbed by what he saw as an inferiority complex amongst black people.
 He emphasized the need for psychological liberation for black people to accompany physical liberation and undo the damage caused by apartheid.
-He advocated black pride and black self-reliance, believing that black people should be their own liberators and lead organisations fighting for freedom.
+He advocated black pride and black self-reliance, believing that black people should be their own liberators and lead organisations fighting for freedom,” said former President Jacob Zuma, during a ceremony marking the 40th anniversary last year.

 Honouring Biko’s legacy